Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: Related Work

-For tasks where some of the label co-occurrence patterns can not be directly observed from the training dataset, such as zero-shot learning~\cite{lee2018multi}, it is hard for the model to understand label correlations.
-To deal with the problem, several methods are proposed to leverage prior knowledge such as knowledge graphs~\cite{von2019informed} or model semantic label embedding from textual information about classes~\cite{lei2015predicting,matsuki2019characterizing,wu2020multi,radford2021learning,zhou2021deep}.
-For example, Ba et al.~\cite{lei2015predicting} derived embedding features for classes from natural language descriptions and learned a mapping to transform the text features of classes to the visual image feature space.
-Radford et al~\cite{radford2021learning} used contrastive pre-training to jointly train an image encoder and a text encoder and predict the correct pairings of image and text caption, which helps to produce high-quality image representations.
+\smallsection{Label Semantics Modeling} In tasks where some of the label patterns cannot be directly observed from the training dataset, such as zero-shot learning~\cite{lee2018multi}, it is hard for the model to generalize to unseen classes.
+To deal with the problem, several methods are proposed to leverage prior knowledge such as knowledge graphs~\cite{von2021informed} or model semantic label embedding from textual information about classes~\cite{lei2015predicting,matsuki2019characterizing,wu2020multi,radford2021learning}.
+For example, Ba et al.~\cite{lei2015predicting} derived embedding features for classes from natural language descriptions and learned a mapping to transform text features of classes to visual image feature space.
+Radford et al~\cite{radford2021learning} used contrastive pretraining to jointly train an image encoder and a text encoder and predict the correct pairings of image and text caption, which helps to produce high-quality image representations.
 Matsuki et al~\cite{matsuki2019characterizing} and Wu et al~\cite{wu2020multi} incorporate word embeddings for zero-shot learning in human activity recognition.
-These methods show the potential of allowing models to use semantic relationships between labels to make predictions for classes not observed in the training set, which motivates our design of semantic label name sharing.
+These methods show the potential of using semantic relationships between labels to enable predictions for classes not observed in the training set, which motivates our design of semantic label name sharing.